Upper School

 • English 9

-6 meetings per seven-day cycle/3 credits.
+5 meetings per eight-day cycle/3 credits

-Required for ninth-graders.
+Required for ninth graders

-Ninth-grade English is designed to introduce all upper school students to the foundational reading, writing, and thinking skills necessary to become successful English students throughout their high school careers and beyond.
-Students are exposed to drama, film, creative nonfiction, poetry, short stories, and novels, where they learn the conventions associated with these forms and the skills necessary for reading, analyzing, and discussing them.
-Throughout the course of the year, the students learn how to close-read language-based details within a text, determine which of those details have significance, and characterize them into a textual pattern (reoccurring language in a text).
+Ninth grade English is designed to introduce all Upper School students to the foundational reading, writing and thinking skills necessary to become successful English students throughout their high school careers and beyond.
+Students are exposed to drama, film, creative nonfiction, poetry, short stories and novels, where they learn the conventions associated with these forms and the skills necessary for reading, analyzing and discussing them.
+Throughout the course of the year, the students learn how to close-read language-based details within a text, determine which of those details have significance and characterize them into a textual pattern (reoccurring language in a text).
 It is through examining these textual patterns that students learn how to begin the process of argumentation, both verbal and written.
-This course aims to use writing to generate ideas in addition to expressing interpretations and arguments in traditional analytical essays as well as creative writing pieces.
-Over the course of the year, students work on key aspects of writing from composing sentences and paragraphs to multi-stage essays that move from proposals to drafts to final versions.

 • English 10

-In tenth-grade English, we explore works of poetry, drama, and fiction in order to develop students’ reading, writing, and speaking skills.
+In tenth grade English, students explore works of poetry, drama and fiction in order to develop their reading, writing and speaking skills.
 In developing these skills, students enhance their ability to explore textual patterns (reoccurring language in a text) and to reflect on the consequences of abstract ideas in the world beyond the text.
 Classroom discussion supports the development of close-reading and analytical thinking, and students take increasing ownership in discussion over the course of the year.
-In their writing, students continue to develop upon the analytical foundation learned in ninth grade.
-Their writing throughout the year consists of in-class essays, homework posts, reflective journals, some creative work, and formal multi-stage essays that move from generative writing to topic proposals to drafts to final versions.

-Possible course texts include a summer reading text, a variety of poetry and short fiction, a Shakespearean play, and a novel (past works include: The Stranger, Chronicle of a Death Foretold, Leave Taking, and others).
+Possible course texts include a summer reading text, a variety of poetry and short fiction, a Shakespearean play and a novel (past works include: The Stranger, Chronicle of a Death Foretold, Leave Taking and others).

 • English 11

-6 meetings per seven-day cycle/3 credits.
+5 meetings per eight-day cycle/3 credits

-Required for juniors.
+Required for juniors

-In eleventh-grade English, we explore works of fiction, nonfiction, and poetry in order to continue to develop students’ reading, writing, thinking, and speaking skills.
+In eleventh grade English, we explore works of fiction, nonfiction and poetry in order to continue to develop students’ reading, writing, thinking and speaking skills.
 In this curriculum that emphasizes the way stories are told, students will encounter challenging and divergent styles of narrative that will enhance their ability to reflect on the consequences of abstract ideas in the world beyond the text.
-Classroom discussion and online discussion board posts function as the bedrock of course, and, as the year progresses, class will be run via student presentations and leaderless discussions.
-In their writing, students continue to develop their analytical skills from tenth grade, but with a focus on putting texts in conversation with contemporary articles, pop culture, and literary theory.
-Their writing throughout the year consists of in-class essays, homework posts, reflective journals, some creative work, and formal multi-stage essays that move from generative writing to topic proposals to drafts to final versions.
+Classroom discussion and online discussion board posts function as the bedrock of the course, and, as the year progresses, class will be run via student presentations and leaderless discussions.

 • English 12: Overview

-Choosing from American literature, British literature, the literature of Africa, India, and the Caribbean in English, and World Literature in English and in translation, each of Hackley’s three twelfth-grade literature courses comprises a two-trimester unit introducing students to collegiate-level work in exploring and writing about literature, culture, and theory.
+Choosing from American literature, British literature, the literature of Africa, India and the Caribbean in English, and World Literature in English and in translation, each of Hackley’s three twelfth grade literature courses comprises a two-trimester unit introducing students to collegiate-level work in exploring and writing about literature, culture and theory.

-While each of the courses offers a unique selection of texts, themes, and critical perspectives, all courses serve to develop students’ skills as readers of many types of “texts”: literature, journalism, film, theatre, advertisements, and the visual arts.
+While each of the courses offers a unique selection of texts, themes and critical perspectives, all courses serve to develop students’ skills as readers of many types of texts, including literature, journalism, film, theater, advertisements and the visual arts.
+In addition, students develop their skills both as writers and thinkers through class presentations, group projects and writing tasks in a variety of genres.

-Students will come to appreciate that the Anglo-American literary tradition is not the only viable tradition; that the Anglo-American tradition has complexities they have not yet encountered; that a historical approach must not look purely at the center of a literary domain, but must also look at its borders on the margins of the text; that there are no “theory-free” readings of texts or cultures; that all language is political and that even the “plain style” has an agenda; that the politics of “othering” limits our perceptions; that we must step out of and look critically at the center of society; and that we have much to learn from the range of critical theories open to us – including but not limited to historicism, new criticism, feminism, Marxism, deconstruction, new historicism, cultural materialism, queer theory, post-colonial theory, social-spatial theory, etc.
+Students come to appreciate that the Anglo-American literary tradition is not the only viable tradition; that the Anglo-American tradition has complexities they have not yet encountered; that a historical approach must not look purely at the center of a literary domain but must also look at its borders on the margins of the text; that there are no “theory-free” readings of texts or cultures; that all language is political and that even the “plain style” has an agenda; that the politics of “othering” limits our perceptions; that we must step out of and look critically at the center of society; and that we have much to learn from the range of critical theories open to us, including but not limited to historicism, new criticism, feminism, Marxism, deconstruction, new historicism, cultural materialism, queer theory, post-colonial theory, social-spatial theory, etc.

-The One-Trimester Exploration of Good Writing
+The Third-Trimester Exploration of Good Writing

 English 12 Logistics

-• Panopticon Prime: Privacy, Surveillance, & Digital Citizenship
+• Panopticon Prime: Privacy, Surveillance & Digital Citizenship

 • Comedies of Courtship